YaronKoresh/ATTRIBUTION-NOTICES/README.md

 ---

-#### Some third parties may return multiple times, because they may have multiple and/or unknown open-source licenses.
+#### Some third parties may appear multiple times, because they may have multiple and/or unknown open-source licenses.

 ---